About Safeco Corporation

 Through its operating subsidiaries, Liberty Mutual is one of the top property/casualty insurers in the US and among the top 10 providers of automobile insurance.
 The company also offers homeowners insurance, workers' compensation, general liability, surety, commercial multi-peril, and other lines for individuals, families, and small to large companies.
 Liberty Mutual operates through two business divisions: Global Retail Markets and Global Risk Solutions.
-It distributes its products through a blend of independent and exclusive agents, brokers, and direct sales in the US and about 30 other countries.
+It distributes its products through a blend of independent agents, and brokers globally.